FabianS-Privat/CyclonCheatSheetSite/docs/Act 3/Slums.md

 To differentiate between the Sub Variants, we go with a Checklist.

-Always check East at the Start, if it has the Long Deadend either directly or when checking further East.
+Always check East at the Start, if it has the Long Dead End either directly or when checking further East.
 The Exit will be in the North-West corner, but to get there we need to head South-West first till we can move North-West.
 Like in West Facing Entrance Image 1.

-If there is no Long Deadend East, but the Eastern Edge of the Zone, then the Exit is North-West, but we can go there directly.
+If there is no Long Dead End East, but the Eastern Edge of the Zone, then the Exit is North-West, but we can go there directly.
 Like in West Facing Entrance Image 2.

 Finaly if the Zone extends East instead and we can continue east.
 The Exit is North-East.
 Move East till you hit the East Corner, then move North.